hatamiarash7/ipset-exporter/README.md

     hatamiarash7/ipset-exporter:latest
 ```

+> [!NOTE]
-The Docker container needs to run with `NET_ADMIN` capability to fetch ipset data.
-Also, you should run it with `--net host` to access the host network namespace.
+> The Docker container needs to run with `NET_ADMIN` capability to fetch ipset data.
+> Also, You should run it with `--net host` to access the host network namespace.

 ## Configuration